 In addition to zone changes, this review will inform various mapping changes including minimum lot size, height of buildings and floor space ratio.
-Ultimately the outcomes of this review will inform the MidCoast Local Environmental Plan (MidCoast LEP).
+Ultimately the outcomes of the review will inform the new MidCoast Local Environmental Plan (MidCoast LEP).

 It is important to note that the review does not seek to reclassify any Council owned land under the Local Government Act 1993.
 All public land must be classified as either 'community' or 'operational' land.
-Classification is used to identify land that is available for use by the general public (community land) and land which is not available for use by the general public (operational land).
+Classification is used to identify land that is available for use by the general public (community land) and land which is not (operational land).

-This review takes into consideration major strategic Council studies and reviews recently prepared such as the Housing Strategy, draft Rural Strategy, Manning Health/Taree CBD Precinct Plan, Employment Zones Review and the Infrastructure Zones Review.
+This review takes into consideration major strategic Council studies and reviews currently underway such as the Housing Strategy, Rural Strategy, Manning Health/Taree CBD Precinct Plan, Employment Zones Review and the Infrastructure Zones Review.